analaura2000/Detection_Anomaly_Electricity_Consumption/README.md

 - First column is treated as ID, remaining columns are features
 - Ensure your input Excel file matches the feature structure used during method training

-## Contributions

-This project includes:
-- **`FINAL.ipynb`**: Complete analysis pipeline with data exploration, preprocessing, feature engineering, training multiple models, comparison, and selection.
-Retrain the method with your own data.
-- **`app.py`**: REST API backend using Flask to serve predictions on new data.
-- **Web interface**: Simple UI to upload data and view results.